progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--This is a very common workflow with sites like GitHub, where it’s easy to fork a project and push your changes into your fork for everyone to see.
 One of the main advantages of this approach is that you can continue to work, and the maintainer of the main repository can pull in your changes at any time.
 Contributors don’t have to wait for the project to incorporate their changes — each party can work at their own pace.-->

 Dies ist ein weit verbreiteter Arbeitsablauf wie ihn z.B. auch GitHub ermöglicht, wo man ein Projekt auf sehr einfache Weise forken und seine Änderungen in seinen eigenen Fork pushen kann, um sie anderen zur Verfügung zu stellen.
-Einer der Hauptvorteile dieser Vorgehensweise ist, daß man an seinem Fork jederzeit weiterarbeiten, der Betreiber des Projektes Änderungen aber auch jederzeit übernehmen kann.
-Mitarbieter müssen nicht darauf warten, daß der Betreiber Änderungen übernimmt – und jeder Beteiligte kann in seinem eigenen Rhythmus und Tempo arbeiten.
+Einer der Hauptvorteile dieser Vorgehensweise ist, dass man an seinem Fork jederzeit weiterarbeiten, der Betreiber des Projektes Änderungen aber auch jederzeit übernehmen kann.
+Mitarbieter müssen nicht darauf warten, dass der Betreiber Änderungen übernimmt – und jeder Beteiligte kann in seinem eigenen Rhythmus und Tempo arbeiten.

 <!--### Dictator and Lieutenants Workflow ###-->
 ### Diktator und Leutnants Workflow ###